l7mp/l7mp-media-plane-controller/README.md

 - [ ] Somehow configure a kubernetes cluster with this code.
 - [ ] Make the right function to create the right resources in the cluster.
-- [ ] Generate RTP streams for testing in a way where we can see the RTPC packets.
+- [ ] Generate RTP streams for testing in a way where we can see the RTCP packets.